araf/wordle.c/README.md

 1. **Random answer selection**: `get_random_word()` counts lines in `selected_words.txt`, picks a random index, and returns that word.
 2. **Input handling**: Guesses are collected with `scanf("%5s", buffer)`.
 Extra characters are discarded.
 3. **Validation**: `word_found()` scans `all_words.txt` to confirm guesses are valid words.
-4. **Feedback**: The program first marks exact matches (green), then checks remaining letters for misplaced matches (blue).
-Others remain red.
+4. **Feedback**: The program first marks exact matches (green), then checks remaining letters for misplaced matches (yellow).
+Others remain grey.
 5. **Display**: ANSI escape codes are used to color the output.
 The screen clears each turn using `system("clear")` (Linux/macOS) or `system("cls")` (Windows).

 ---